zainkhalid08/reminders/readme.md

 				p |	location name in locations table tags
 				p |	tag name in tags table
+			the ayah from post content is extracted correctly and saved in db the hadith from post content is extracted correctly and saved in db the post content processing is done after 1 min of the post creation time.
 	Update
 		p | When speaker is changed it is also changed in post p | When location is changed it is also changed in post